wdporter/i-am-that-vuepress/16-desirelessness-the-highest-bliss/readme.md

 **Maharaj:**&ensp;What do you mean by ‘realisation’ and ‘liberation’?

-**Q:**&ensp;By *realisation* I mean a wonderful experiënce of peace, goodness and beauty, when the world makes sense and there is an all-pervading unity of both substance and essence.
-While such experiënce does not last, it cannot be forgotten.
+**Q:**&ensp;By *realisation* I mean a wonderful experience of peace, goodness and beauty, when the world makes sense and there is an all-pervading unity of both substance and essence.
+While such experience does not last, it cannot be forgotten.
 It shines in the mind, both as memory and longing.
-I know what I am talking about, for I have had such experiënces.
+I know what I am talking about, for I have had such experiences.

 By *liberation* I mean to be permanently in that wonderful state.
 What I am asking is whether liberation is compatible with the survival of the body.

 **M:**&ensp;What is wrong with the body?

 **Q:**&ensp;The body is so weak and short-lived.
-It creätes needs and cravings.
+It creates needs and cravings.
 It limits one grievously.

 **M:**&ensp;So what?
 Let the physical expressions be limited.
-But liberation is of the self from its false and self-imposed ideas; it is not contained in some particular experiënce, however gloriöus.
+But liberation is of the self from its false and self-imposed ideas; it is not contained in some particular experience, however glorious.

 **Q:**&ensp;Does it last for ever?

-**M:**&ensp;All experiënce is time-bound.
+**M:**&ensp;All experience is time-bound.
 Whatever has a beginning must have an end.

 **Q:**&ensp;So liberation, in my sense of the word, does not exist?